 BlueVine is an online banking service that’s tailor-made for new, small business owners.

-But, their business checking is one of the best ones we’ve seen on the market.
+Their business checking is one of the best ones we’ve seen on the market.
 In fact, it earned them a spot on our best business checking accounts list.

 With no monthly fees, no minimum deposits, and no “non-sufficient funds” fees, it’s a solution friendly to small business owners looking to save money and avoid being nickel-and-dimed by their banks.